ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 penalty-value:

-> A YANG grouping to define the penalty value used of multiple penalty types, such as Chromatic Dispersion (CD), Polarization Mode Dispersion (PMD), as defined in {{ITU-T_G.666}} or Polarization Dependent Loss(PDL)
+> A YANG grouping to define the penalty value for multiple penalty types, such as Chromatic Dispersion (CD), Polarization Mode Dispersion (PMD), as defined in {{ITU-T_G.666}} or Polarization Dependent Loss(PDL)

 ## WDM Label and Label Range {#label-range}